 The Florida Department of Agriculture and Consumer Services (FDACS), Florida Forest Service (FFS), assists DRP staff in the development of wildfire emergency plans and provides the authorization required for prescribed burning.
 The Florida Fish and Wildlife Conservation Commission (FWC) assists staff in the enforcement of state laws pertaining to wildlife, freshwater fish and other aquatic life existing within the park.
 In addition, the FWC aids DRP with wildlife management programs, including imperiled species management.
 The Florida Department of State (FDOS), Division of Historical Resources (DHR) assists staff to ensure protection of archaeological and historical sites.
 The Florida Department of Environmental Protection (DEP), Florida Coastal Office (FCO) aids staff in aquatic preserves management programs.
-The DEP, Bureau of Beaches and Coastal Systems aids staff in planning and construction activities seaward of the Coastal Systems aid the staff in the development of erosion control projects.
+The DEP, Bureau of Beaches and Coastal Systems aids staff in planning and construction activities seaward of the Coastal Construction Control Line (CCCL).
+In addition, the Bureau of Beaches and Coastal Systems aid the staff in the development of erosion control projects.